2 Brooklyn attorneys granted bail in NYPD firebombing case

 Defense attorney Benjamin Yaster said the allegations amounted to a property crime, adding the NYPD vehicle in question had already been vandalized and was unoccupied.

-Prosecutors said they would appeal the judge’s order releasing the attorneys on $250,000 bail each.
+Prosecutors appealed the judge’s order releasing the attorneys on $250,000 bail each.
+U.S. District Judge Margo Brodie denied that appeal Monday evening, approving the conditions of their home confinement.

 Yaster said Rahman, who attended New York University Law School, had no criminal history and has “dedicated her life and her still very young career to helping and serving other people,” including refugees abroad.